Find Affordable College Courses

 The average tuition and fees for an out-of-state graduate students at UHart are $15,202 a year.

-Massachusetts College of Pharmacy and Health Sciences ranked #6 on this year’s Best Value Rehabilitation Professions Doctor’s Degree Schools in the New England Region list.
-Located in the city of Boston, MCPHS University is a private not-for-profit college with a moderately-sized student population.
+Massachusetts College of Pharmacy and Health Sciences came in at #6 in this year’s edition of the Best Value Rehabilitation Professions Doctor’s Degree Schools in the New England Region ranking.
+Located in the city of Boston, MCPHS University is a private not-for-profit college with a medium-sized student population.

 The average tuition and fees for an out-of-state graduate students at MCPHS University are $24,060 a year.